 Students will learn how to work a lathe whilst being introduced to a wide range of different tools and techniques.
 They will also learn how to make tenons, tapered legs, sand and finish on the lathe – and, if they master those skills, they will also have an opportunity to turn a bowl.

-Our next woodturning course will run on:
+Our next woodturning course will run from 23rd – 24th January 2021.

 Early booking is advised as each course has a maximum of only four students.